Afghanistan Is About To Vote For President Amid Worries Of Fraud And Violence

 So, unless Ghani wins with an unambiguous mandate, his legitimacy as president is likely to be questioned and eroded from the beginning, he says.

 Sarwary says a great concern is the lack of an interested and forceful American presence to mediate between candidates.
-He referred to Secretary of State Kerry's mediation in 2014, which he says averted conflict.
-The Trump administration is not likely to offer that kind of hands-on negotiations, he says.
+He referred to Kerry's mediation in 2014, which he says averted conflict.
+The Trump administration is not likely to offer that kind of hands-on negotiation, he says.

 But Clark, the co-director of the policy research organization, says a hands-off approach is probably for the best.